ARE THERE ANY PRECAUTIONS THAT SHOULD BE TAKEN BEFORE THE PROCEDURE?

 - Want the convenience or makeup that won’t smudge or smear

-- Clients with poor eyesight, or an unsteady hand who have difficult in applying Make-up effectively
+- Those with an unsteady hand who have difficulty in applying Make-up effectively

 - People who have skin sensitivities, oily skin or are allergic to conventional cosmetics

 - Busy clients who just don't have enough hours in the day, and desire the freedom from daily makeup application.